Troubleshooting's post

 How to Fix it ?? 🤔

-livewire:load is listening events when livewire component is load and we can add our code within it.
+livewire:load is listening events when the livewire component is loaded and we can add our code within it.

 And now when your livewire component is refreshed your select2 style will be still there as we are again applying it.

-Laravel Debugbar is a great package to debug laravel applications while development.
+Laravel Debugbar is a great package to debug Laravel applications while developing.
 But it's not just limited to debugging.
 You can use it to optimize the performance of your app a lot as well.
 Like,

 In short, we can have a complete view of what's going on in each request.